 Maples are known to be incredibly variated, where they can exhibit different leaf shapes and colours even compared to their parent tree.
 They tend to be very slow-growing at less than 12" to 24" per year while being very long-lived, often with a life span of 100 years or more.

-This statuesque cutleaf maple (above) has been documented from its origins and was planted in 1913, making it almost 110 years old.
+This statuesque cutleaf maple (above) has been documented from its origins and was planted in 1913, making it over 110 years old.
 Many hours were spent with my camera beneath this tree over the course of two days, admiring its form and waiting for the perfect lighting conditions to illuminate the stunning orange canopy.

 The story of its long life is fascinating, offering beauty to visitors for over a century.
 The delicate twisting branches are some of the most beautiful I have seen, and give this wonderful tree a distinct personality and sense of historic and noble permanence.